Spiders are an important part of our food chain getting rid of nasty

 them on here.
 Try them if you must but first give these suggestions a try.
 I

-don't recommend "smashing" spiders as that is cruel and unnecessary.
+don't recommend "smashing" spiders either as that is cruel and unnecessary.

 Here we go: